ngjsjordan/tp/docs/DeveloperGuide.md

    1. Test case: `ap d/2025-01-01T00:00 s/4 b/5` <br>
       Expected: An error will be shown as the referenced buyer does not have the buyer role.

-### Deleting an appointment
+### Editing a person's address

-1. Deleting an appointment while all appointments are shown.
-To verify that an appointment has been deleted, use the `lap` command to show all appointments.
+1. Editing a person's address while all persons are shown.
+To verify that a person has been edited, use the `list` command to show all persons.
-   1. Prerequisites: List all appointments using the `lap` command.
-Multiple appointments in the list.
+   1. Prerequisites: List all persons using the `list` command.
+Have at least 1 person in the list.
-   2. Test case: `dap 1` <br>
+   2. Test case: `edit 1 a/123 New Address pt/HDB_4` <br>
-      Expected: First appointment is deleted from the list.
-Details of the deleted appointment shown in the status message.
+      Expected: First person in the list now has a new address with the property type HDB_4.
+Details of the edited person will be shown in the status message.

-   3. Test case: `dap 0` <br>
+   3. Test case: `edit 1 a/123` <br>
-      Expected: No appointment is deleted.
-An error will be shown as the appointment index must be greater than 0.
+      Expected: First person in the list is not edited.
+An error message is shown indicating that the address and property type must be edited at the same time.

-   4. Test case: `dap` <br>
+   4. Test case: `edit 1 pt/HDB_4` <br>
+      Expected: First person in the list is not edited.
+An error message is shown indicating that the address and property type must be edited at the same time.

+   5. Test case: `edit 1`
+      Expected: First person in the list is not edited.
+An error message is shown indicating that at least one field must be provided.

+   6. Test case: `edit`
-      Expected: No appointment is deleted.
-An error will be shown as the appointment index is missing.
+      Expected: No person in the list is not edited.
+An error message is shown indicating that the command format is invalid.

 ### Saving data